EDAPINENUT/CLCRN/README.md

 # Conditional Local Convolution for Spatio-Temporal Meteorological Forecasting

-This is a PyTorch implementation of CLCRN in the following paper:
+This is a Official PyTorch implementation of CLCRN in the following paper:

-## Requirements
+## Basic Requirements
 * torch>=1.7.0
 * torch-geometric-temporal (installation see [Github: torch_geometric_temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal))
-* xarray

 Dependency can be installed using the following command:
 ```bash